-- Regulated pressure gauge: This gauge measures the regulated outlet pressure. - Regulated pressure quick connect coupler: This coupler connects to the regulated outlet pressure.
+Regulated pressures quick connect coupler: This coupler connects to the regulated outlet pressure.
 To connect air hose, push coupler in.

-To disconnect air hose, pull the coupler collar back and separate the coupling
+To disconnect air hose, pull the coupler collar back and separate the coupling.

-Electrical Power Requirements
+Electrical Power Requirements Electrical Wiring

-Electrical Wiring

 Refer to the air compressor's serial label for the unit's voltage and amperage requirements.
 Use a dedicated circuit.
-For best performance and reliable starting, the air compressor must be plugged into a dedicated circuit, as close as possible to the fusebox or circuit breaker.
+For best performance and reliable starting, the air compressor must be plugged into a dedicated circuit, as close as possible to the fuse box or circuit breaker.
 The compressor will use the full capacity of a typical 15 amp household circuit.
 If other devices are on the same circuit, the compressor may fail to start.
 Low voltage or an overloaded circuit can result in sluggish starting that causes the motor overload protection system circuit breaker to trip, especially in cold conditions.

 Note: A circuit breaker is recommended.
-If the air compressor is connected to a circuit protected by a fuse, use dual element time delay fuses (Buss Fusetron type "1" only).
+If the air compressor is connected to a circuit protected by a fuse, use dual element time delay fuses (Buss Fusetron type"1" only).